ckw017/ckw017.github.io/about.md

 in the College of Letters & *Science*, and received a Bachelor of *Arts*.
 I previously worked on platform engineering, distributed computing, observability, and container orchestration at [Anyscale](https://www.anyscale.com/).
 I am currently working on infra at Surge AI.
-In my freetime I enjoy [doodling with my fancy printer](/art), reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing competitive Pokemon.
+In my freetime I enjoy [doodling with my fancy printer](/art), reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing roguelike games.

 If you have any questions/critiques/feedback for me, feel free to contact me!